filecoin-project/FIPs/FIPS/fip-XXXX.md

 Finally, IPLD blocks can be sent between actors by as message parameters/return values (via `send::send`).
 Such IPLD blocks are sent _by-handle_, not by-cid.

+NOTE: the function signatures above are for illustrative purposes.
+The actual syscalls are defined in [FIP0030](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0030.md#namespace-ipld).

 #### Supported IPLD Codecs

 The FVM currently supports reading (`ipld::block_open`) and writing (`ipld::block_create`) state with the following IPLD codecs (`SUPPORTED_CODECS`):